PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/DataScience/IntroductionToProbability2.md

 Photograph your calculations, name them "VarianceMockAssessment1" (if you have more photos, continue the count: e.g. 2,3,4) and upload them to your github repo.

-# 3) Daily Q&A
+# 2) Time left?
-At 16:00, there's an online meeting on our Microsoft Team Channel  you're encouraged to take part in to ask questions and to discuss our progress and reflect on today activities.
+Work on your dashboards!

 That's it for today!
-Tomorrow we're going to discuss our mock assessment with our classmates and learn how to analyse different relationships between variables.
+Tomorrow we're going to learn how to analyse different relationships between variables.

 ## Resources